 Giving yourself 30 minutes a day enables you to pop onto Facebook six times a day to see the latest news, but then you must cap yourself at five minutes each time.

 This worked really well for me, except I still felt like Facebook was interrupting my life, especially if I posted something to my Wall.
-I would become distracted with checking back to see if I had any Likes and to answer Comments.
+I would become distracted with checking back to see if I had any Likes and to respond to Comments.